Timinis/data-structures-and-algorithms/README.md

 ## Approach:

 Navigate down each tree node to see if the value is greater than the max and replaces it and return the value of max.

+## Challenge:

+To build hashmap

+## Approach:

+Created hashing and added in methods to find, add, contains and GetHash

+add- get the hash and add in key pair value contains- check if the key exists find- check if the key exist and returns the value gethash- checks the key and returns the hash